jazzband/django-rest-knox/docs/settings.md

 ## REFRESH_TOKEN_TTL
 This is the same as TOKEN_TTL with the exception that refresh tokens are usually valid for a longer timespan.
 The default is set to `timedelta(days=30)`.

-## REFRESH_TOKEN_LIMIT_PER_USER
-Same as TOKEN_LIMIT_PER_USER except it sets the limit for how many valid refresh tokens can be issues per user.
-The default is set to `None` meaning there's no limit.

 ## REFRESH_TOKEN_RENEW_TTL
 This defines how much time refresh expiry is extended, if AUTO_REFRESH_REFRESH_TOKEN is set to `True`.